 - Aikido Extensions

-BigRock Aikikai's child class is the perfect place to introduce your young one to a martial way because of our balance between discipline and fun.
+BigRock Aikikai's child class is the perfect place for your young one because of our balance between discipline and fun.
 Students are expected to behave politely and show consideration for others - good, solid social skills are very important to us.
 All students are encouraged to give 100% effort in every class.
 It's not so important who is fastest or strongest what is important is everyone should be putting in all of their effort.
 This is how we guide kids to reach their potential.
 Activities are designed around building coordination, strength and having fun - healthy kids are active kids.
 Our intention is not to teach kids to become fighters but rather help kids to be respectful citizens with strong self-defence skills.
 Students set regular goals by the use of a colored belt ranking system.
 The BigRock Aikikai system utilizes the following belts: yellow, orange, red, green, blue, purple, brown, advanced brown, junior black, intermediate black, advanced black.
 Each colored belt rank comes with an increasingly challenging set of requirements and an increased number of required classes.
 (Applicants under the age of 5 are considered on a case by case basis.
 Please contact sensei with questions.)

 Got a child in this age group?
-You need a class that is fast-paced and engaging.
+You need a class that is fast-paced and captivating.
 That's what you'll find at BigRock Aikikai.
 Our youth class inspires students to push the limits of their potential.
 We foster the idea that kids need to be continually challenging themselves in order to grow.
 Parallel with this encouragement is our belief that kids shouldn't be measured in relation to other kids.
 Each child's growth is a personal, individual journey.
 Courteous, respectful behavior is encouraged at all times.
 We understand that kids don't always get along and that's okay.
 What's important is that kids learn how to behave respectfully toward everyone.
 Activities are designed around improving physical conditioning, strengthening concentration, building a solid foundation of self-defence skills and having fun.
 Our goal is to nurture self-confidence helping students become resilient to bullying.
 Strong self-defence skills continue to grow as we build on these class by class.
 Students set regular goals by the use of a colored belt ranking system.
 The BigRock Aikikai system utilizes the following belts: yellow, orange, red, green, blue, purple, brown, advanced brown, junior black, intermediate black, advanced black.
 Each colored belt rank comes with an increasingly challenging set of requirements and an increased number of required classes.